raveious/DnD-character-sheets/_characters/thia_galanodel.md

 - Boots of Speed
   - Requires attunement
   - Using a bonus action, the wearer can double their movement speed.
 Opponents that get attacks of opportunity against you, have disadvantage when attacking you.
+  - Once activated, the effect lasts for 10 minutes.
 - Bracers of Defense
   - Requires attunement
   - +2 to AC